Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 Style

 I tend to wander away with the side notes and imaginary dialogues because this isn't IEEE paper with citations.
-This isn't even written on a paper — material manufactured in thin sheets from the pulp of wood or other fibrous substances, used for writing, drawing, or printing on, or as wrapping material.
+This isn't even written on a paper.

 Can you imagine an IEEE paper about low-cost agricultural monitoring with wireless nodes using ATMega microcontrollers showing a camel toe?
 What does that even mean?
 Look at me, I soldered a toe from a camel onto the casing of that cockroach-shaped ATMega.
 That's how Atlantis got its legend.
 [R.E.J.E.C.T.E.D]